Yanagisawa 901/902/991 baritone saxophones

 to take into account the inevitable key whip with such long key

 The low A thumb key arm is somewhat flimsier than that on the Yamaha

 YBS32.
-The perennial problem with long, large keys is that the flexibility
+The perennial problem with long, large keys is that the

-the low A thumb mechanism to take the strain
+fingering) requires the low A thumb mechanism to take the strain

 of the entire set of bell keys, and whilst it seems to manage it

 to reach a definite stopping point with the thumb key.